skienzmatishun/rippreport/content/p/fauxhope-know-the-backstory/index.md

 summary: Former Mayor Tim Kant and developer Angelo Corte forced reckless developments onto Fairhope, destroying local infrastructure and Fly Creek.
 City agendas and water testing data demonstrate how backroom deals left citizens with millions in structural damage and mud-clogged waterways.
-Look past their stoic political masks to see how corrupt leadership let our town sink into mud and decay.
+We look past their stoic political masks to see how corrupt leadership let our town sink into mud and decay.
 ---
 “The developer will do whatever the hell he wants, without any accountability”